Mobility scooter: Advantages

 Assistive and small sit-down electric mobility scooters provide important advantages to people with mobility problems throughout the world.
 A scooter is useful for persons without the stamina or arm/shoulder flexibility necessary to use a manual wheelchair.
 Also, swiveling the seat of an electric scooter is generally easier than moving the foot supports on most conventional wheelchairs.
 A mobility scooter is very helpful for persons with systemic or whole-body disabling conditions (coronary or lung issues, multiple sclerosis, ehlers danlos syndrome, some forms of arthritis, obesity, etc.) who are still able to stand and walk a few steps, sit upright without torso support, and control the steering tiller.

 A major selling point of mobility scooters for many users is that they are (slightly) better able to traverse poorly-designed kerbs, whilst also being able to carry belongings such as shopping - without the expense or license requirements of having a car.
 Some people say they like mobility scooters because they are assigned less disability stigma by abled people.
 The intermediate-distance advantages of mobility scooters versus powerchairs is due to their bigger wheels, large motors and suspension systems: this gives them the ability to better handle uneven pavements and steeper hills.
 Mobility scooters can therefore be used as alternatives to the car within towns but outside cities; in ways that (aside from chairs with chunky powerwheel attachments) power wheelchairs cannot.
 Scooters are not replacements for wheelchairs; rather, they go easily over challenging ground where power wheelchairs struggle.
 Conversely, powerchairs have advantages over most scooters when it comes to fitting into accessible public transport systems.
 Scooters can be more affordable than powered wheelchairs.

-Recently, manufacturers have been modifying the appearance of scooters to appeal to users.
-There are now mobility scooters which look like short, thin, small cars, and others that look very much like motorcycles.
-This illustrates the stigma carried by mobility scooter users, and the requirement for all vehicles to handle all-weather conditions - which is still problematic for many disabled vehicles.
+Recently, manufacturers have been modifying the appearance of scooters.
+Mobility scooters were shortened, thinned to look like small cars, and others to look akin to motorcycles.
+The redesign aims to reduce the stigma carried by mobility scooter users but also to improve handling all-weather conditions.